Dania2021/the-hangman/README.md

        ![Guess Letter repeated Answer Image](/images/guess-invalid-repeat.png)

-  7. When  user go to either Win Sreen or Lose Screen then the user is asked if they want to play again, Y for yes N for no.
+  7. When  user go to either Win Screen or Lose Screen then the user is asked if they want to play again, Y for yes N for no.

        * First I tested what would happen if the user typed anything other than Y or N: Error message shows, results were as expected.